lineality/Online_Voting_Using_One_Time_Pads/README.md

 - measuring the resistance of causality reification in random events such as Noisy-Games
 - rating fittness in system perception

+# An empirical framework for interactive project elements

 ## Tradeoffs in Voting:
 - accessibility vs. security
 - smaller attack space vs. fancy interface